IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

 ------------------------
 Let's return back to our use-case, where we want to find streams matching the criteria and get their measurements.

 Before searching streams by a certain observable property let's have a quick look at observable properties registered in the IoTCrawler platform.
-The list of results can be paginated using the `limit` and `offset` variables.
+Let can query all the obsrvable properties as paginated list by using the `limit` and `offset` variables.
 By detault limit is 500 (maximal of broker).

 ::